 The meat market in China is the second-largest market sector in the country’s retail food market and the second-largest fresh meat market in the world, reaching $74.88 billion in 2022.
 In terms of purchasing habits, Chinese people consume now more and more meat than ever before.
-They have access to a far wider choice of meat.
+Thanks to meat imports, Chinese consumers now have a wider selection of meat products.

 In this article, we’ll highlight the main fact concerning the meat retail industry and will explain the process to be followed to sell meat in China.